Ruchi Sanghvi: Facebook

-After graduating from Carnegie Mellon University in 2004, Sanghvi initially planned to work in New York City, but says that she was horrified by the small cubicle size.
-She decided instead to move to Silicon Valley where her former CMU colleague Aditya Agarwal, whom she was dating, worked.
+After graduating from Carnegie Mellon University in 2004, Sanghvi initially planned to work in New York City, but decided instead to move to Silicon Valley where her former CMU colleague Aditya Agarwal, whom she was dating, worked.
 She got a job at the Oracle Corporation.

 In 2005, Sanghvi and Agarwal both started working at Facebook.
 Sanghvi was Facebook's first female engineer.

 Sanghvi was one of the main people working on the first version of Facebook's News Feed product, first launched in September 2006, and she wrote the blog post announcing its launch.
 The original news feed was an algorithmically generated and constantly refreshing summary of updates about the activities of one's friends.
 The concept was relatively new at the time, with Twitter having launched only a few months in advance.

 The News Feed feature was greeted with a lot of pushback and criticism, including some that was directed personally at Sanghvi.
 The criticism was dealt with through the introduction of new privacy controls in terms of what personal data would appear in friends' news feeds.
 These privacy controls were coded in a hectic 48-hour coding session by Sanghvi and other Facebook engineers including Chris Cox and Andrew Bosworth, and announced in a contrite blog post by Facebook's principal founder Mark Zuckerberg.

-In 2006, Sanghvi became the product lead for Facebook Platform.